-Every child’s case is unique and will differ between others.
+Every child’s case is unique and will differ from others.
 For more information, please feel free to contact our dental offices to make a booking.

-We can arrange affordable payment plans* for your child’s braces to suite your budget.
-Your child no longer has to grow up with uneven or crooked teeth as monthly payment plans* can leverage your finances for the benefit of your child’s smile.
-Please note: conditions apply with dental payment plans.
-Speak to one of our staff members for terms and conditions.
+We can arrange affordable payment plans* for your child’s braces to suit your budget.
+Your child no longer has to grow with uneven or crooked teeth as monthly payment plans* can leverage your finances to benefit your child’s smile.
+Please note: that conditions apply with dental payment plans.
+Please speak to one of our staff members for terms and conditions.

 What is an Oral or Palatal Expander?

-Orthodontic Expander’s can be used on their own or in conjunction with traditional orthodontic treatment.
+Orthodontic Expanders can be utilised independently or in conjunction with traditional orthodontic treatment.
 They can benefit the growth of the upper jaw by improving:

 - Crossbite – This malocclusion condition occurs when the upper back teeth bite inside the lower back teeth.

-- Tooth Overcrowding – Widening the palate can allow room for crowded teeth to properly align.
-As a result, preventing crowded teeth from potential extraction.
+- Tooth Overcrowding – Widening the palate can allow room for crowded teeth to align correctly.
+As a result, they are preventing crowded teeth from potential extraction.

-- Impacted Teeth – Narrow jaws can lead to impacted teeth due to the lack of room to accommodate room for other teeth to grow into.
+- Impacted Teeth – Narrow jaws can lead to impacted teeth due to the lack of room to accommodate room for other teeth to grow.

-- Breathing – Studies have shown high palate’s and a narrow upper arch may restrict breathing.
-Expander’s have the ability to widen the nasal cavity for improved breathing.
+- Breathing – Studies have shown high Palate, and a narrow upper arch may restrict breathing.
+Expanders can widen the nasal cavity for improved breathing.

-- Aesthetics – Oral expander’s help correct various crossbite, overbite, and underbite issues with the jaw.
+- Aesthetics – Oral Expanders help correct the jaw’s various crossbite, overbite, and underbite issues.
 This can helps reshape a more attractive smile.

-Oral Expander’s are often recommended to patients after dental examination.
 Regular dental check-ups from early childhood allow dentists to monitor the growth of your child’s jawbone and teeth.
-As a result, early detection and treatment can help prevent future issues and benefit your child’s oral health in the long-term.
+As a result, early detection and treatment can help prevent future issues and benefit your child’s oral health in the long term.

-Book a FREE initial consult with our orthodontic dentist for a quote
+Book a FREE initial consult with our Kids Orthodontic Dentist for a quote.

-Come into one of our clinics so that we can provide a thorough examination on what you require for child’s braces.
+Come into one of our clinics and we can provide a thorough complimentary examination regarding dental braces for kids.
 Visit a clinic near you > Orthodontic services are now available at all of our clinics.
 Bookings essential.
 Simply complete the contact form below: